Income protection insurance

-If you’re worried about what might happen if you become ill or lost your job, income protection insurance could offer you and your family security.
+If you’re worried about what might happen if you become ill or lose your job, income protection insurance could offer you and your family security.
 This is our guide to what you need to know.

 What does an income protection insurance policy cover?

-What types of income protection are there?
+Types of income protection insurance

-- Accident and sickness cover (critical illness cover) – if you find yourself unable to work because of serious sickness or injury, this cover provides an alternative income for you to pay your monthly outgoings until you can return to work.
-Policies usually pay out for one or two years
+- Accident and sickness cover (critical illness cover) – if you find yourself unable to work because of serious sickness or injury, this provides an alternative income to pay your monthly outgoings until you can return to work.
+See more information about sickness and injury cover.

-How much does income protection cost?
+How much is income protection insurance?

 This really depends on your personal situation and the insurance policy you choose.
 There are many things that could affect the cost of your income protection insurance.
 Here are some examples:

-- Health - If you have pre-existing health conditions, you could be more likely to make a claim.
-If you smoke, you should also expect to pay more, as you’ll be considered a higher risk.
+- Health – if you have pre-existing health conditions, you could be more likely to make a claim and so should expect to pay more.

 Frequently asked questions